 Each year, there are approximately 1,200 - 1,500 incidents and 400 - 600 deaths involving vehicles that have gone off the road and plummeted into the water.
-Therefore, the public needs to plan for these types of emergencies by (A) rehearsing the steps necessary for a successful self-rescue from a vehicle in the water, and (B) having the rescue/escape tools readily available for use during this type of emergency situation.
-In addition, First Responder agencies need to provide the training necessary to prepare their personnel to respond to these types of incidents, and should provide the Personal Protective Equipment and rescue tools necessary for a safe and effective response to vehicles in the water.
+The driving public needs to plan for these types of emergencies by (A) rehearsing the steps necessary for a successful self-rescue from a vehicle in the water, and (B) having the rescue/escape tools readily available for use during this type of emergency situation.
+First Responder agencies need to provide the training necessary to prepare their personnel to respond to these types of incidents, and should provide the Personal Protective Equipment and rescue tools necessary for a safe and effective response and management of vehicles in the water.

 Each year within the United States, there are approximately 1,200 - 1,500 submerged vehicle incidents resulting in 400 - 600 deaths.
-Therefore, the public needs to plan for these types of emergencies by (A) rehearsing the steps necessary for a successful self-rescue from a vehicle in the water, and (B) having the rescue/escape tools readily available for use during this type of emergency situation.
-In addition, First Responder agencies need to provide the training necessary to prepare their personnel to respond to these types of incidents, and these First Responders should be provided with the Personal Protective Equipment and rescue tools necessary for a safe and effective response to vehicles in the water.
-Furthermore, emergency dispatchers need to be educated to instruct callers to immediately get out of their vehicles if they are in danger of sinking.
+Therefore, the public needs to plan for these types of emergencies by (A) rehearsing the steps necessary for a successful self-rescue from a vehicle in the water, and (B) having the rescue/escape tools readily available and accessible for use during this type of emergency.
+In addition, First Responder agencies need to provide the training necessary to prepare their personnel to respond to these types of incidents, and these First Responders should be provided with the Personal Protective Equipment (PPE) and rescue tools necessary for a safe and effective response to vehicles in the water.
+Furthermore, emergency dispatchers need to be educated to instruct callers to immediately get out of their vehicles if the vehicles are in danger of sinking.

 Public service campaigns should be increased in an effort to educate the public about the risks of driving through flooded highways; driving in close proximity to bodies of water during snow, rain or other slippery conditions; or driving over lakes, rivers or ponds that have frozen over.
 The following information should be included in these efforts:

-• It only takes approximately 6” to 2' of water to float a vehicle off its wheels.
+• It only takes approximately 6” to sweep a person off his/her feet, and it only takes 1' to 2' of water to float a vehicle off its wheels.
 Drivers need to heed warnings about low water crossings and do not attempt to cross flooded highways.

 • 8” to 12” of new, clear, hard ice is required to drive a small vehicle onto the ice.
 12” to 15” of new, clear, hard ice is required to drive a medium-sized truck onto the ice.